codio-content/HTML_and_CSS-CSS/.guides/content/System-fonts-and-web-safe-fonts-c2ac.md

 Let's see how to use system fonts (and web-safe fonts)

 The css property is called `font-family` and is used to declare what font you want.
-In general you declare multiple options separated by a `,` so the browser will try the first in the list, it it finds it on the system, it will use it, otherwise it will try the next one in the list and so on.
-Moreover in general you start with a specific font in the list and continues going to less specific and ending up with a generic font family.
+In general you declare multiple options separated by a `,` so the browser will try the first in the list, if it finds it on the system, it will use it, otherwise it will try the next one in the list and so on.
+Moreover in general you start with a specific font in the list and continue going to less specific fonts and ending up with a generic font family.

 Here are the generic font families :